kroketio/quart-session/README.md

 - Quart-Session does not `Set-Cookie` on (static) files by default.
 - Quart-Session might not have all the back-end interfaces implemented (yet), such as "filesystem".
 - Quart-Session uses a different serializer: `quart.json.tag.TaggedJSONSerializer` instead of `pickle`.
+- Quart-Session disallows the client to supply their own made up `sid` cookie value.

 ## Help